 February

-This is for $2,500 and open to Junior Year Accounting Major at all Kansas Colleges or Universities.
+This gives a $2,500 and open to Junior Year Accounting Major at all Kansas Colleges or Universities.
 Qualified applicants must demonstrate academic success in the accounting, economics, and business curriculums.
 Additional emphasis is placed upon the applicant’s overall grades.
 Involvement in leadership activities, willingness to comply with professional responsibility standards and overall moral character are essential characteristics of an applicant.
-The deadline is February 5th.
+The deadline is February 10th.
 Learn more here.

-This is for $2,500 and open to Junior Year Accounting Major at all Kansas Colleges or Universities.
+This is offering a $2,500 and open to Junior Year Accounting Major at all Kansas Colleges or Universities.
 Qualified applicants must demonstrate academic success in the accounting, economics, and business curriculums.
 This is not a scholarship award based on financial need.
-The deadline is February 5th.
+The deadline is February 10th.
 Learn more here.

 This assists dependent children of Simon Property Group employees through one-time scholarships.
 To be eligible, applicants must be the son or daughter of a Simon Property Group worker who has been employed for at least one year.
 Applicants must be under the age of 23 and be a high school senior or current college student planning to enroll in full-time.
 The deadline to apply is February 15th.
 Read more here.

-This awards $500 to graduating high school seniors from an accredited California, Colorado, Georgia, Illinois, Kansas, Louisiana, Michigan, Missouri, Nebraska, New York, North Carolina, South Carolina, Tennessee, Texas or Wisconsin high school or home school program.
+This awards $500 to graduating high school seniors with a minimum 3.0 GPA, applying to accredited four-year colleges or universities in the US.
+Past recipients can’t reapply.
 Applicants must be pursuing post-high school course study at either a college or university or other post-secondary educational institutions.
 The deadline to apply is February 28th.
 Learn more here.

 March